leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - Updating the permalinks in the wp-admin
 - Adding needed consts to `wp-config.php` using the Code editor

 This is not ideal, as it limits my ability to automate the whole process.
 However I only have a handful of templates, so that creating them manually just once, and then updating them only every now and then, is not so painful.

-(I plan to upgrade to a paid plan, but I still don't know if I need all the power from the Pro tier, which is more expensive than the Personal tier.)
+(InstaWP is great, and I plan to upgrade to one of the paid plans.
+But I am unsure if I need all the power from the Pro tier; otherwise, the cheaper Personal tier may be more justifiable for my current needs.)

 ### GitHub Actions